 Other tasty soup recipes you might enjoy:

 Velvety smooth Spicy Carrot Soup enriched with tahini and topped with garlicky wilted greens cooked in toasted sesame oil.
-Naturally vegan and gluten-free.
+Naturally vegan and gluten-free, it's a cinch to make in your Instant Pot or on the stove top.

 Spicy Carrot Soup with Tahini